Thewbi/cpp_compiler/doc/intermediate_code.md

 Another important function is, once a source and target agnostic layer is available, it is worthwhile to spend considerable amount of resources on creating optimizations that modify this abstract layer.

-The optimized intermediate language code is then forwareded to the code generation for a specific target.
+The optimized intermediate language code is then forwarded to the code generation for a specific target.

 # Machine Model